moechofe/lowresrmx/asset.dev/manual.md

 |     +4 | 1 Byte  | Character number     |
 |     +5 | 1 Byte  | Character attributes |

 Both position on x and y axis use sub-pixels values.
-To advance by 1 pixel, the values should get increased by 16.
+To advance by 1 pixel, the values SHOULD get increased by 16.
 Also, they are both offseted by 32 pixels.
-To place a sprite in the 0x0 coordinates, the values should be 512x512.
+To place a sprite in the 0x0 coordinates, the values SHOULD be 512x512.

 #### Character attributes